-We offer high school students a Condom Availability Program to help them make decisions that can keep them healthy and safe: Students in grades 9-12 can go to their school’s Health Resource Room to request free:
+We offer high school students a Condom Availability Program to help them make decisions that can keep them healthy and safe.
+Students in grades 9-12 can go to their school’s Health Resource Room for free:

-• referrals to health clinics and services in the neighborhood
+- referrals to health services available in the school and neighborhood

 Health Resource Rooms